vfarah-if/PythonCodeExercise/README.md

 ## Setup Environment CLI

-This project includes a production-grade CLI tool for setting up development environments with Git repositories and NPM configuration.
+This project includes a production-grade CLI tool for setting up development environments with Git repositories and npmrc configuration.

 ### Overview